 It was Valentine’s Day and I’d arranged a surprise meal for my girlfriend.
 This was another reason for rushing into the purchase.
 I mean, I couldn’t have my girlfriend driving to the surprise meal.
 How ungentlemanly would that be?

-I remember the night was freezing cold, but even with that in mind I was keen to show off my electric windows.
+I remember the night was freezing cold, but even with that in mind, I was keen to show off my electric windows.
 After a succession of Capris and the Daihatsu Charade, I wasn’t used to such luxuries.
-“Try your window”, I suggested, which was fine, until it was stuck in the down position.
+“Try your window,” I suggested, which was fine, until it was stuck in the down position.
 No problem in the height of summer, but when the temperates are below freezing and you’re trying to impress your girlfriend, not so good.

 Having the left the window wide open while we enjoyed an Italian meal, we spent what seemed like hours trying to close the window, me pressing the switch, with my girlfriend attempting to push the window up with her hands.
 It worked – eventually – but we vowed never to open the windows again.
 If we needed air we’d simply use the sunroof, which was fine until the handle broke off in our hands.

 The next day I drove my new pride and joy to university, eager to show my uni chums what I had bought to replace my Capri.
-At first it was met with nods of approval, with my friends seemingly impressed with the premium German saloon and its GTE wheels.
+At first, it was met with nods of approval, with my friends seemingly impressed with the premium German saloon and its GTE wheels.

 But then they looked inside and promptly fell about laughing.
 It was the green interior, you see.
-Naturally I joined in the fun, keen to disguise my embarrassment.
+Naturally, I joined in the fun, keen to disguise my embarrassment.

-That said, my friends were all too happy to jump inside the Incredible Hulk’s boudoir when I offered them a lift to our off-site study centre.
+That said, my friends were all too happy to jump into the Incredible Hulk’s boudoir when I offered them a lift to our off-site study centre.
 Every week we ventured to Lulworth in a ropey old minibus, driven by a fellow who put speed above safety.
 We all had a sense that we were only ever two minutes away from a crash of epic proportions.